Explore this course:

 Assessment

 Most assessment is through coursework with some written examinations.
-Your assessment includes, but is not limited to, essays, extended project reports, policy briefing notes, online statistics exams, oral presentations and written grant proposals.
+Your assessment includes, but is not limited to, essays, extended project reports, policy briefing notes, online statistics exams and oral presentations.

 Your career

-With first-hand experience of global conservation issues across animal and plant biodiversity, you'll be well equipped to pursue a range of career opportunities in policy making, research and academia implementing positive change in this area.
+With first-hand experience of global conservation issues across animal and plant biodiversity, you'll be ready to pursue a range of career opportunities in policy making, research and academia implementing positive change in this area.

-Previous graduates of this course are now working as:
+Previous graduates of this course are now working in roles including:

 • Peatland Discovery Officer, Nottinghamshire Wildlife Trust